The island of the sun

 Sicily is a land of a thousand souls, where the wonderful nature guards the impressive traces of a glorious past along with the cultural and culinary traditions which are an essential aspect of its present.

-In this context, the visitor has the opportunity to choose among a wide range of possible experiences: a fantastic beach holiday in the Mediterranean Sea, a rich enogastronomic journey into the very heart of the Italian tradition, an amazing cultural experience, a hike in one of the many parks of the island.
+In this context, the visitor has the opportunity to choose among a wide range of possible experiences: a fantastic beach holiday in Sicily, a rich enogastronomic journey into the very heart of the Italian tradition, an amazing cultural experience, a hike in one of the many parks of the island.